GeminiDRSoftware/IRAF_VM_tutorial/source/login.rst

 Starting the VM & logging in
 ****************************

-* Press the ``Start`` arrow in the ``Oracle VM VirtualBox Manager`` window to turn on the VM.
+* Press the ``Start`` arrow at the top of the ``Oracle VM VirtualBox Manager`` window to turn on the VM.
 Wait for it to boot.
 A console window will open.
 You don't need to press anything when the boot menu briefly appears.
 When the machine has finished booting, you should see a login prompt.

   ..
 Initial banner message?
 No longer appearing.